 An authorized and licensed representative of an insurance company who solicits and services insurance contracts.
-Also known as an Associate.
+Also known as an Associate or Life Insurance Agent.

 A life insurance beneficiary is the person who will receive the policy benefits upon the death of the insured.
 You may select one beneficiary, such as a spouse, or have multiple beneficiaries.
 Plus, if you desire, you can add or change your beneficiaries at any time simply by calling the life insurance company.

 A contingent beneficiary is the individual(s) designated to receive a death benefit in the event the primary beneficiary(ies) is/are no longer living at the time the insured or annuitant dies.

 The life insurance company that issues and manages a policy.
 The life insurance carrier is responsible for underwriting the policy, collecting payments, and providing benefits in the event of a valid claim.

 The funds available to a policyholder at the time a policy is surrendered to the carrier.
 Cash value typically can be built into policies that are intended to last a lifetime such as whole life or universal life.